Italian submarine Adua: Construction and career

-Shortly thereafter, captain Luigi Riccardi assumed command of the submarine.

-From October 22, 1940, to March 12, 1941, Adua served as the training vessel at the Pola Submarine School.
+From 22 October 1940, to 12 March 1941, Adua served as the training vessel at the Pola Submarine School.
 During this span she carried out 46 training missions.
-Carlo Todaro and Mario Resio served as her commanders during this time.
-In mid-March 1941 Adua was transferred back to Taranto, and she was again put under command of captain Luigi Riccardi.
+In mid-March 1941 Adua was transferred back to Taranto.
 From March to May 1941 Adua was deployed in the Gulf of Taranto, and also off the coast of Greece, carrying out three unsuccessful missions: